PjamaLama/my-next-app/TOTAL_ROW_CHANGES.md

 ```
 Row 1: Headers (Column names)
-Row 2: New data insertion point
+Row 2+: Existing data rows
-Row 3: Total row (preserved, not processed)
+Row N: Total row (if present, at any position)
-Row 4+: Additional data rows
+Row N+1: New data (appended here)
 ```

 ## Key Benefits

-1. **Predictable Structure**: Total row is always at row 3, making it easy to manage
+1. **Dynamic Appending**: New data is automatically appended to the end of the sheet
 2. **Clean Data Processing**: Total rows are automatically filtered out when sending data to N8N
 3. **No More Searching**: Eliminates the need to search for the last row
-4. **Consistent Behavior**: All new data is inserted at the same location (row 2)
+4. **Consistent Behavior**: All new data is appended to the end, preserving existing content
 5. **Preserved Totals**: Total rows remain intact but don't interfere with data processing

 ## API Changes